protocol/web3-dev-team/proposals/web-remote-pinning-service.md

 - Teams building products would like an ability of not having to build persistence layer.
 - Pinning services will deploy support for this API.
+- Dapp / NFT developers see value in empowering users with ability to use custom / third party pinning services.

 #### User workflow example
 _How would a developer or user use this new capability?_
 <!--(short paragraph)-->

-App delevloper will have a choice to not build their own storage, instead allowing a user connect app with their pinata, textile or any other pinning service account _(with a flow similar to login with twitter/facebook/google)_ to register remote pininng service into app embedded IPFS node.
+App developer will have a choice to not build their own storage, instead allowing a user connect app with their Pinata, Textile, or any other pinning service account _(with a flow similar to login with twitter/facebook/google)_ to register remote pinning service into app embedded IPFS node.

-This would allow application to pin data at  pinning service of users choosing with a built-in remote pinning API.
+This would allow application to pin data at  pinning service of developer's or user's choosing, increasing user agency over their data, and simplifying long term storage story for web apps, dapps  and NFTs.

 #### Impact
 _How would this directly contribute to web3 dev stack product-market fit?_